kalviumcommunity/EduStack/README.md

 Finally, monitoring and logging would be enabled during and after the migration.
 Application health, error rates, and database performance would be closely observed, with a rollback plan ready if issues are detected.

 These steps ensure migrations are predictable, reversible, and safe, even as the application scales and evolves.

+## Transactions, Performance Optimization, and Query Tuning

+### 1. Database Transactions
+Transactions are used to ensure atomicity and consistency when multiple database operations must succeed or fail together.
+In this project, Prisma’s `$transaction()` API is used to group related operations such as creating records and updating related data.
+If any operation within the transaction fails, Prisma automatically rolls back all changes, preventing partial or inconsistent writes.

+This approach is critical for real-world scenarios like order placement, inventory updates, or enrollment workflows, where data integrity must be guaranteed.

+---

+### 2. Rollbacks and Error Handling
+All transactions are wrapped in `try-catch` blocks to handle failures gracefully.
+When an error occurs (for example, due to invalid data or a constraint violation), Prisma aborts the transaction and restores the database to its previous state.
+Rollback behavior was verified by intentionally triggering errors and confirming that no partial records were persisted in the database.

+This ensures the system remains reliable even under failure conditions.

+---

+### 3. Query Optimization
+Query performance is improved by following these practices:
+- **Avoid over-fetching:** Only required fields are selected instead of loading full relational graphs.
+- **Batch operations:** Bulk inserts are performed using `createMany` to reduce round trips to the database.
+- **Pagination:** Large result sets are paginated using `skip` and `take` with deterministic ordering.

+These optimizations reduce query cost, memory usage, and response times.

+---

+### 4. Indexing Strategy
+Indexes are added to frequently queried fields such as foreign keys and status columns.
+Indexes significantly improve lookup and filtering performance for common access patterns.
+Schema changes related to indexing are applied using Prisma migrations to keep the database schema versioned and consistent.

+---

+### 5. Monitoring and Benchmarking
+Prisma query logging is enabled during development to observe generated SQL and execution behavior.
+Query performance is compared before and after adding indexes using database-level analysis tools such as `EXPLAIN ANALYZE`.
+Prisma Studio is also used to visualize queries and validate data access patterns.

+For production environments, database monitoring tools (such as managed database performance dashboards) would be used to track slow queries and optimize further.

+---

+### Summary
+By combining transactions, proper error handling, query optimization, indexing, and monitoring, the data layer is designed to be reliable, performant, and scalable.
+These practices ensure data consistency while supporting efficient query execution as the application grows.